Site Recovery Manager FAQ

 During failover, are virtual machines shut down and started serially or in parallel?

 Virtual machines are shut down in the reverse order that they are powered on in.
-The user can specify the order in which virtual machines must be started, either serially because of dependencies, or in parallel if required.
+The user can specify the order in which virtual machines must be started, either serially because of dependencies and/or priority groups, or in parallel if required.

 How much overhead does Site Recovery Manager place on each virtual machine?